Mastering Half‑Distance Triathlon Training: Structured Plans, Pacing Strategies, and Run‑Gait Insights for Phu Quoc

 Self-coaching with the right tools

-- Build custom workouts – Mix a 30‑minute swim warm‑up, a 45‑minute bike at zone 3, and a 20‑minute run with negative‑split pacing.
-Save the workout as a template so you can repeat it with minor tweaks.
+3. Build custom workouts.
+String together a 30-minute swim warm-up, a 45-minute bike at zone 3, and a 20-minute run.

-- Leverage real‑time feedback – During a session, glance at your watch or bike computer to verify you’re staying in the intended zone.
-Small, instant corrections prevent drift into too‑easy or too‑hard territory.
+4. Monitor real-time feedback.
+Glance at your watch or bike computer mid-session to verify you’re staying in your zone.

 Swim: 300 m easy (zone 2) → 4 × 100 m at race pace (zone 3) with 20 s rest → 200 m cool-down (zone 2).